opendistro-for-elasticsearch/opendistro-build/release-notes/opendistro-for-elasticsearch-release-notes-1.10.1.md

   * Support SMTP SSL/TLS and authentication
   * Store `email_accounts` in `opendistro-alerting-config` index like other Alerting configurations.
 This allows configuration of multiple sender emails for use in Destinations
   * A single configured `email_account` can be used in multiple Destinations and is referred to by its `id` in Destination configuration.
 Therefore, changing the `email_account` would reflect the changes in all Destinations that reference it.
-* Re-design and re-implmement Security Kibana Plugin based on the new Kibana API, which enables streamline workflows, improve usability, and audit logging.

 ## Release Details